refinedev/refine/documentation/blog/2023-05-25-docker-vs-kubernetes.md

 #### The benefit of Docker Container for this use case:

 Using Docker Containers, developers don’t need to install any service directly on their operating system because the container has its own isolated operating system layer with Linux Base Image.
 They have everything packaged in one isolated environment.
-So, they have PostGresSQL with a specific version packaged with the configuration inside the container.
+So, they have PostgresSQL with a specific version packaged with the configuration inside the container.
 Instead of Downloading Binaries and going through all steps, the developer needs to check the container repository, download the specific container with just a single command, and start it at the same time regardless of which operating system they are using.

 ### *Use case 2*- Application deployment with installation and configuration on the server through artifacts provided by the development team to the operations team.

 #### The benefit of Docker Container for this use case: